Samsung Gear Fit 3: what we want to see

-The Samsung Gear Fit 3 could be one of the best fitness trackers of 2018 – if it launches in 2018.
-The truth is that we don’t know anything about it yet, but based on the strength of its predecessors we’re somewhat excited by the prospect of it.
+The Samsung Gear Fit 3 could be one of the best fitness trackers of 2018 – if it launches in this year.
+The truth is that we don’t know anything about it yet, but based on the strength of its predecessors, we’re somewhat excited by the prospect of it.

-The Samsung Gear Fit 2 Pro is currently sitting at number two in our best fitness trackers list, and that’s despite it being a conservative upgrade on the Gear Fit 2 – if the Gear Fit 3 is an upgrade worthy of a new number then it could be very impressive indeed.
+The Samsung Gear Fit 2 Pro is currently sitting at high in our best fitness trackers list, and that’s despite it being a conservative upgrade on the Gear Fit 2.
+If the Gear Fit 3 is an upgrade worthy of a new number then it could be very impressive indeed.

 We don't even know what name the next flagship fitness tracker from Samsung will sport.
 Samsung trademarked the name Galaxy Fit in May 2018, so it may be the company decides to rebrand to that new moniker instead of calling to the Gear Fit 3.